-The customers of a company may be of the following five kinds:

-- i).
-Ultimate consumers: They may be individuals and householders. - ii).
-Industrial consumers: Industrial consumers are organizations, which buy goods and services for producing other goods and services for the purpose of either earning profits or fulfilling other objectives. - iii).
-Resellers: These are intermediaries who purchase goods with a view to resell them at a profit.
-These may be wholesalers, retailers, distributors, etc. - iv).
-Government customers: They include government offices or agencies that buy goods and services in order to produce public service or transfer the goods and service to others who need them and - v).
-International customers: These are individuals and organizations of other countries that buy goods and services either for consumption or for industrial use.
+of a company may be of five kinds.
+They are i.
+Ultimate The customers consumers: - They may be individuals and householders. ii.
+Industrial consumers: - Industrial consumers are organisations, which buy goods and services for producing other goods and services for the purpose of either earning profits or fulfilling other objectives. iii).
+Resellers: - These are intermediaries who purchase goods with a view to resell them at a profit.
+These may be wholesalers, retailers, distributors etc. iv.
+Government customers: - They include government office or agencies that buy goods and services in order to produce public service or transfer the goods and service to others who need them. v).
+International customers: - These are individuals and organisations of other countries that buy goods and services either for consumption or for industrial use.
 Such buyers may be consumers, producers, resellers and governments.
 It may be noted that each market type has special characteristics, which should be carefully studied by the marketer, and he should be fully acquainted with the art of persuading and selling to these customers.
 It should be remembered that the satisfaction of customers and consumer is the main motto of every business firm.